 The disadvantages of unincorporated associations are:

-• there is no perpetual succession – all property acquired by the association belongs to the individual members and therefore, every time the members (or at least the office bearers) change, alterations may need to be made to documents about the association’s property (e.g. a lease);
+• there is no perpetual succession – unless a trust is established, all property acquired by the association belongs to the individual members and therefore, every time the members (or at least the office bearers) change, alterations may need to be made to documents relating to the association’s property (e.g. a lease);

-• gifts or trusts in wills cannot be made to unincorporated associations;
+• there can be some complexity when gifts or trusts in wills are made to unincorporated associations;

-• the association generally cannot sue or be sued in its own name;
+• the association generally cannot sue or be sued;

-• members of the association may not have clear contractual or proprietary rights in relation to the association (this can make obtaining insurance or leasing an office or meeting space difficult).
+• members may not have clear contractual or proprietary rights in relation to the association (this can make obtaining insurance or leasing an office or meeting space difficult).

 The main advantages of incorporation are:

 • The liability of the association’s members (including the office bearers) is limited.
-The members are not personally liable for the association’s debts or liabilities during its operation, or the expenses of its winding-up.
+This means that the members are only personally liable to a limited extent for the association’s debts or liabilities during its operation, or for the expenses of its winding-up.
+(For more information, see “Incorporated associations”.)

 • The association can enter into contracts, sue or be sued, buy or sell property, raise or borrow money, and invest money in its own name.
 Importantly, the association can take out insurance and enter into funding agreements in its name.